ElenaRyumina/AVCER/README.md

-# Audio-Visual Compound Expression Recognition Method based on Late Modality Fusion and Rule-based Decision
+# Zero-Shot Audio-Visual Compound Expression Recognition Method based on Emotion Probability Fusion

-The official repository for "Audio-Visual Compound Expression Recognition Method based on Late Modality Fusion and Rule-based Decision", as a part of [6th ABAW 2024](https://affective-behavior-analysis-in-the-wild.github.io/6th/) (submitted)
+The official repository for "Zero-Shot Audio-Visual Compound Expression Recognition Method based on Emotion Probability Fusion", as a part of [CVPRW 2024](https://affective-behavior-analysis-in-the-wild.github.io/6th/) (submitted)

 ## Abstract

-This paper presents the results of the SUN team for the CE Recognition Challenge of the 6th ABAW Competition.
-We propose a novel audio-visual method for compound expression recognition.
-Our method relies on emotion recognition models that fuse modalities at the emotion probability level, while decisions regarding the prediction of compound expressions are based on predefined rules.
+A Compound Expression Recognition (CER) as a part of affective computing is a novel task in intelligent human-computer interaction and multimodal user interfaces.
+We propose a novel audio-visual method for CER.
+Our method relies on emotion recognition models that fuse modalities at the emotion probability level, while decisions regarding the prediction of compound expressions are based on the pair-wise sum of weighted emotion probability distributions.
 Notably, our method does not use any training data specific to the target task.
+Thus, the problem is a zero-shot classification task.
 The method is evaluated in multi-corpus training and cross-corpus validation setups.
-Our findings from the challenge demonstrate that the proposed method can potentially form a basis for development of intelligent tools for annotating audio-visual data in the context of human's basic and compound emotions.
+We achieved F1-score values equal to 32.15% and 25.56% for the AffWild2 and C-EXPR-DB test subsets without training on target corpus and target task, respectively.
+Therefore, our method is on par with methods developed training target corpus or target task.
+Our findings from the challenge demonstrate that the proposed method can potentially form a basis for developing intelligent tools for annotating audio-visual data in the context of human's basic and compound emotions.

 ## Acknowledgments